Kent Connect to Support

 Worried someone has dementia?

-If you are worried about a friend or family member who you know is becoming increasingly forgetful, encourage them to speak to a GP to talk about the early signs of dementia.
-There are other reasons why someone might be experiencing memory loss.
-However, if dementia is found early, its progress can be slowed down in some cases, so the person may be able to maintain their mental function for longer.
+If you're worried about a friend or family member becoming more forgetful, encourage them to see a GP to discuss early signs of dementia.
+Memory loss can have other causes, but early detection of dementia can sometimes slow its progress, helping the person maintain their mental function longer.

-You may like to suggest you go with your friend or relative to see a GP so you can support them.
-You'll also be able to help them recall what has been discussed.
+You might suggest going with your friend or relative to the GP for support and to help them remember what was discussed.

-For more information on how to talk to someone you think has signs of dementia, there is advice on the NHS website here Worried someone has dementia - NHS - NHS (www.nhs.uk)
+For more advice on talking to someone you think has signs of dementia: NHS website

 Living with dementia